 The Nautique Boat Company isn’t unique.
-Other manufacturers are using Industry 4.0 techniques to gain a competitive advantage.
+More and more manufacturers are using Industry 4.0 techniques to gain a competitive advantage.
 The IQMS Manufacturing blog post, “Top 10 Predictions for Manufacturing CIOs In 2019” says, “CIOs and their teams who are the most adept at integrating analytics, Business Intelligence (BI), real-time monitoring, and quality management are growing on average 10% faster than their peers.”

 “CIOs and their teams who are the most adept at integrating analytics, Business Intelligence (BI), real-time monitoring, and quality management are growing on average 10% faster than their peers.”

 In addition, the survey found, “CIOs who can create a unified data model and power it using IoT platforms will grow the fastest and have the greatest time-to-market advantage with new products compared to peers.”

-Scott Benting of Alpha Manufacturing Solutions explains how no-code and low-code platforms can help manufacturer do all that.
+Scott Benting of Alpha Manufacturing Solutions explains how no-code and low-code platforms can help manufacturers do all that.
 “Low-code and no-code development platforms are manufacturers’ secret weapon for getting to Industry 4.0,” he says.
 “It’s hard to find experienced developers who can do the hard, complex work of gathering data, writing the right apps, tying the factory floor to back-end systems and more.
-Low-code/no-code platforms lets non-developer manufacturing experts do all that — and also improve the productivity of IT staff.”
+Low-code/no-code platforms let non-developer manufacturing experts do all that — and also improve the productivity of IT staff.”

-He adds, “Low-code/no-code platforms have other benefits as well, including increasing employee engagement, helping manufacturers do more with less, giving skilled developers the tools to work faster, reducing app backlogs, and integrating new technology with legacy systems.”
+He adds, “Low-code/no-code platforms have other benefits as well, including increasing employee engagement, helping manufacturers do more with less, giving skilled developers app makers to work faster, reduce app backlogs, and integrate new technology with legacy systems.”

 Low-code/no-code platforms have other benefits as well, including increasing employee engagement, helping manufacturers do more with less, giving skilled developers the tools to work faster, reducing app backlogs, and integrating new technology with legacy systems.”

 The Best Tool for Getting Manufacturers to Industry 4.0

-Alpha Software products are ideally suited for enabling digital transformation at manufacturing companies.
-Alpha TransForm helps business users craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture on the production floor, in warehouses, or at customer sites.
+Alpha Software products are ideally suited for enabling digital transformation at manufacturing companies. the Alpha TransForm app builder helps business users craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture on the production floor, in warehouses, or at customer sites.
 Manufacturers are using Alpha TransForm to: